QuickBooks Blog

 9 ways to use artificial intelligence as a small business owner

 AI isn’t just for big companies with deep pockets.
 Today’s tools are easy to use and made for small businesses.
-From answering customer questions to managing your books, artificial intelligence can help you save time, cut costs, and make faster decisions.
-Here's how to put AI to work in your business.
+From bank reconciliation to cash flow forecasting and anomaly detection, artificial intelligence can help you save time, cut costs, and make faster decisions.
+Here's how to use artificial intelligence in business and how SMB owners can benefit today.

 The 9 ways small businesses can use AI.